 The space race began in the early 1960s as the pressure of the Soviet space program motivated NASA to be the first on the Moon.
 This captured the imagination of the whole country, as they all drove towards one common goal.
 This led to NASA launching the first men into space, but behind closed doors a group of women were also undergoing a series of physiological and psychological tests with hopes of being America’s first female astronauts.

 These 13 women, Myrtle Cagle, Jerrie Cobb, Janet Dietrich, Marion Dietrich, Wally Funk, Sarah Gorelick, Jane Hart, Jean Hixson, Rhea Hurrle, Gene Nora Stumbough, Irene Leverton, Jerri Sloan and Bernice Steadman, all passed the same examinations that the Lovelace Foundation used on NASA’s original ‘Mercury 7’ crew, hence the coined name, ‘Mercury 13’.

 Unfortunately, NASA caught wind of this, and further examinations were shut down.
 These women never even got the chance to go into space, and they had to watch their male competitors fulfil dreams they knew they could achieve.
 With the Soviets sending their first female cosmonaut, Valentina Tereshkova, into space in 1963, NASA’s gender discrimination became apparent to many.
 The year prior to this a very long and arduous legal battle with the United States Congress over gender discrimination had begun.

-For two years, hearings were made that argued their prevention from further space testing and training based on the grounds of sexual discrimination.
+For two years, hearings were conducted arguing that their prevention from further space testing and training was due to sexual discrimination.
 Eventually, the Civil Rights Act of 1964 was put in place, making it illegal to discriminate based on race, colour, religion, gender or national origin, and making situations like Mercury 13 a thing of the past.